Khabib Nurmagomedov: Early UFC fights and championship pursuits

 In late 2011, Nurmagomedov signed a six-fight deal to compete in the UFC's lightweight division.

-In his UFC debut, on 20 January 2012 at UFC on FX 1, Nurmagomedov defeated Kamal Shalorus via submission in the third round.
+In his UFC debut, on 20 January 2012, at UFC on FX 1, Nurmagomedov defeated Kamal Shalorus via submission in the third round.

-Nurmagomedov next defeated Gleison Tibau on 7 July 2012 at UFC 148 via unanimous decision, with all three judges scoring the fight 30–27.
+Nurmagomedov next defeated Gleison Tibau on 7 July 2012, at UFC 148 via unanimous decision, with all three judges scoring the fight 30–27.
+This victory marked the first fight for which he had trained out of the American Kickboxing Academy.

 Nurmagomedov's next fight was against Thiago Tavares on 19 January 2013 at UFC on FX 7.
 He won via KO in the first round.
-After the fight, Tavares tested positive for Drostanolone, an anabolic steroid, and received a 9-month suspension.
+After the fight, Tavares tested positive for Drostanolone, an anabolic steroid, and received a nine-month suspension.

-Nurmagomedov defeated Abel Trujillo on 25 May 2013 at UFC 160 via unanimous decision, with all three judges scoring the fight 30–27.
+Nurmagomedov defeated Abel Trujillo on 25 May 2013, at UFC 160 via unanimous decision, with all three judges scoring the fight 30–27.
 At the weigh-ins, Nurmagomedov came in over the permitted limit, weighing in at 158.5 lb.
 He was given two hours to cut to the lightweight maximum of 156 pounds but elected instead to surrender a percentage of his fight purse to Trujillo and the bout was contested at a catchweight.
 In the course of the fight, Nurmagomedov set a new UFC record for the most takedowns in a single fight, with 21 successful takedowns out of 28 attempts.

 In his fifth UFC fight, on 21 September 2013 at UFC 165, Nurmagomedov faced Pat Healy.
 He dominated the fight and won via unanimous decision, with all three judges scoring the fight 30–27.
 Attending his first post-event press conference, UFC president Dana White praised the relative newcomer stating, "That slam, when he just scoops him up and slams him, Matt Hughes style.
 That reminded me of the old Matt Hughes where he would run a guy across the Octagon and slam him.
 The kid is exciting.
 We’re probably going to do big things with this kid."

 In December, Nurmagomedov challenged Gilbert Melendez on social media, with the two then expected to face off at UFC 170 on 22 February 2014.
 However, the bout was cancelled for undisclosed reasons, and Melendez was replaced by Nate Diaz.
 However, the match-up was cancelled as Diaz turned the bout down.
 Nurmagomedov expressed his disappointment, appearing on The MMA Hour, "If they say that they're willing to fight the best, they should fight the best.
 If they want, I'll take them both at once in the cage."